-Figure 22 Generic scene resource structure
+Figure 22 Generic Scene Resource structure

 Scene creation

-A Client desiring to interact with scenes needs to first determine if the server supports the scene feature; the sceneMembers of a scene do not have to be co-located on the server supporting the scene feature.
-This can be done by checking if “/oic/res” contains the “rt” of the sceneList resource.
+A Client desiring to interact with Scenes needs to first determine if the Server supports the Scene feature; the sceneMembers of a Scene that are Resources of end Device being updated by the Scene change do not have to be co-located on the Server supporting the Scene feature.
+This can be done by checking if "/oic/res" contains the "rt" of the sceneList Resource.
 This is depicted in first steps of Figure 23.
-The sceneCollection is created by the Server using some out of bound mechanism, Client creation of scenes is not supported at this time.
-This will entail defining the scene with an applicable list of scene values and the mappings for each Resource being part of the scene.
-The mapping for each resource being part of the sceneCollection is described by a resource called sceneMember.
-The sceneMember resource contains the link to a resource and the mapping between the scene listed in the sceneValues property and the actual resource property value of the Resource indicated by the link.
+The sceneCollection Resource is created by the Server using some out of bound mechanism, Client creation of Scenes is not supported at this time.
+This will entail defining the Scene with an applicable list of Scene Values and the mappings for each Resource being part of the Scene.
+The mapping for each Resource being part of the sceneCollection Resource is described by a Resource called sceneMember.
+The sceneMember Resource contains the link to a Resource and the mapping between the Scene listed in the "sceneValues" Property and the actual Property value of the Resource indicated by the Link.

 @startuml